NunoDuarte/cv_projects/README.md

 import cv2
 help(cv2.face)

-# to open onlineStream or offlineVideo project:
+### to open onlineStream or offlineVideo project:
 export PATH=/home/nuno/anaconda3/bin:$PATH

 source activate cpy3.5_cv

 python3 onlineDetection --buffer 68

-### new goals:
+## Goals:
-1. run haarclassifier using opencv with gpu enable
+- [ ] run haarclassifier using opencv with gpu enable
-2. use a pre-train network to detect and mark objects in a image
+- [ ] use a pre-train network to detect and mark objects in a image
-3. move the application to video
+- [ ] move the application to video
-4. train a new network to the objects of my choosing
+- [ ] train a new network to the objects of my choosing
-5. check the speed in the new machine
+- [ ] check the speed in the new machine

 ## Authors